Public M&As, Hostile Takeovers and Shareholder Activism

 Relaxing the ‘one share, one vote’ principle is not a threat if it is introduced with certain safeguards, such as maximum voting differentials, limitation of share classes, sunset clauses and mandatory corporate governance measures.
 In dual voting structures, it is expected an optimal arrangement between investors and founders.
 Investors who acquire dual class shares companies are willing to accept a corporate governance framework that is exposed to potential agency costs, while founders can strike a deal that presents an optimal level of voting differentials and economic benefits for each share class, with transparency and active involvement of shareholders in the decision.

-In Brazil, corporate governance practices have significantly improved in the last 20 years and various instruments and remedies are available for the protection of minority shareholders and investors, including, for example, the obligation of companies listed in Novo Mercado to have a Board of Directors composed of at least two directors or 20 per cent of members who qualify as independent directors (whichever is greater), with unified term of office of at most two years.
+In Brazil, corporate governance practices have significantly improved in the past 21 years, and various instruments and remedies are available for the protection of minority shareholders and investors, including, for example, the obligation of companies listed in Novo Mercado to have a Board of Directors composed of at least two directors or 20 per cent of members who qualify as independent directors (whichever is greater), with unified term of office of at most two years.

 Beyond the multiple voting discussion, there is evidence of a desire by the Brazilian retail equity investors for a broader supply of attractive stocks in the Brazilian stock market.
 In August 2020, the CVM issued CVM Resolution 3, making it easier for Brazilian investors to acquire Brazilian Depositary Receipts (BDRs), certificates traded on B3 that represent shares issued by foreign companies traded in other countries.
 The certificates may also be backed by debt securities traded in other countries and issued by foreign companies or Brazilian companies registered with the CVM, shares issued outside Brazil by foreign issuers, or units in exchange-traded funds (ETFs) traded in foreign markets.

-This new option for the general investing public reflects not only the desire of Brazilian companies listed outside the country to obtain access to local Brazilian investors, but also a growing demand for new types of investments.
+This option for the general investing public reflects not only the desire of Brazilian companies listed outside the country to obtain access to local Brazilian investors, but also a growing demand for new types of investments.
 With exponential growth in the number of individuals investing in the stock market, it is natural to see demand for more diverse investments to meet different investor profiles.
-As at August 2020, B3 had 2,958,422 individual investors, a significant increase from 557,109 individual investors in 2015.
+As at July 2022, B3 had 5,243,325 individual investors, a significant increase from 1,505,022 individual investors in 2021.

 The high point hit by the Mexican stock market on 23 August 2015 has not been translated in a sustained level of growth of the market in the following years and the Brazilian stock market continues to be the largest in Latin American.
 Brazil is thus unique, with legislation and regulations designed to accommodate transactions and trading in listed companies that is quite rare in its neighbouring countries.
 This has helped finance the inorganic and accelerated growth of Brazilian listed companies.
 Some sectors, such as real estate and technology, have experienced a considerable concentration in the past years resulting from multiple M&A transactions entered into by listed companies using proceeds from IPOs, follow-ons and other market transactions.